johnrkriter/sdk-python/README.md

 ```
 records = storage.find(country="us", limit=10, offset=10, key2="kitty", key3=["mew", "purr"])
 ```
 This call returns all records with `key2` equals `kitty` AND `key3` equals `mew` OR `purr`.
 The `options` parameter defines the number of records to return and the starting index.
-It is useful to implement pagination.
+It can be used for pagination.
 Note: SDK returns 100 records at most.

 The return object looks like the following:
 ```